OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/basic_concepts/Roles_Rights.md

 ### Group roles

 If groups are used in courses, the members can be registered either as participants or as group coaches.
-In the user management of a course and then
-Rights further rights can be given to coaches or participants of assigned groups.
+In the user management of a course > Rights further rights can be given to coaches or participants of assigned groups.

 * **group coach**:
 The group coach has almost the same rights as the course coach.
 In courses, where his group is assigned to, he has access right to the assessment tool as well as to the test and survey statistic.
 In the assessment tool he can only see the participants of his group.
-* **Gruppenteilnehmer**: Der Gruppenteilnehmer hat die gleichen Rechte wie der Kursteilnehmer.

-Im Rechtemanagement des Kurses können weitergehende *Rechtepakete* entweder an Gruppen Teilnehmende oder Gruppen Betreuer vergeben werden.
+* **group members**: The group participant has the same rights as the course participant.

+In the rights management of the course, further *rights packages* can be assigned to either group participants or group coaches.

 ![Course rights additional configuration](assets/memebers_managent.png)